Why was it necessary to use a machine for beheading?

 We know that the guillotine looked very different than this description by Dr. Louis.
 Perhaps the description was only made to get a price estimate from M. Guidon.

 If Dr. Louis's design for the beheading machine was ever built, it would look like this.
+But this was just the first description of a machine that ended up being almost perfect within a month.

 “My part in the matter” Dr. Louis assured a friend, “and I consider it an act of humanity, was limited to correcting the shape of the blade and making it oblique so that it would cut cleanly and achieve its object.”

-Certainly nothing happened until March 17, when Dr. Louis gave his evaluation of two letters previously sent to the National Assembly on the implementation of Article 3 under Heading 1 of the Code Penal.
+Certainly nothing officially happened until March 17, when Dr. Louis gave his evaluation of two letters previously sent to the National Assembly on the implementation of Article 3 under Heading 1 of the Code Penal.
 Much suggests that work was being done on the machine's design and manufacture before any economic agreements had been made.
 If it had only begun after April 10th when Tobias Schmidt and Roederer agreed on a price, it would not be possible to make the first test of the machine on April 11, ie the day after.
 April 17, just one month after Dr. Louis wrote his assessment, the machine was tested at Bicêtre.
 And on April 21, the new (oblique) blade was installed.

 Everyone must have worked quickly and purposefully to get the first guillotine finished for the execution of Nicolas-Jacques Pelletier on April 25th 1792, on the place de Greve. (now place de l'Hotel de Ville).